Become a fishery officer

 - hiking over hazardous terrain

-Land, air and sea patrols may last hours or days, and your job could be spent outdoors or in an office or vehicle.
+Land, air and sea patrols may last hours or days, and your job could be spent outdoors, in a vehicle or aircraft, on a vessel or snowmobile, or in the office.

 - shift work